 Pool Operator Permit

-Each site must have a Trained Pool Operator that has attended an approved pool certification course and registered with the City.
+Each site must have a Trained Pool Operator that has attended an approved pool certification course.